axisgroup/design-process/7-Design-Implementation-Support/README.md

 #### [Design Specifications Document](../7-Design-Implementation-Support/Methods/design-specs.md)

-A style guide should specify all styling related rules and details of the design, such as colors, fonts, spacing and positioning.
+Design specs document should specify all styling related rules and details of the design, such as colors, fonts, spacing and positioning.

 #### [Functional Specifications Document](../7-Design-Implementation-Support/Methods/functional-specs.md)